yangsec888/www_wmap/Readme.md

 The web app is part of the [OWASP Web Mapper Project](https://www.owasp.org/index.php/OWASP_Web_Mapper_Project).
 It's developed to help discover and keep track of web application asset with scale.

-To further explore the full power of OWASP Wmap library, please refer to the <a href="https://github.com/yangsec888/wmap" target="_blank"> WMAP </a> Git repository.
+To further explore the full power of OWASP Wmap library, please refer to the <a href="https://github.com/yangsec888/wmap" target="_blank"> WMAP </a> backend library Git repository.

 ### Demo